 17. Flower identification game

 Do you know the difference between a Ranunculus and a Peony, or what a red tulip symbolizes in the language of flowers?
-This game focuses on the beautiful blooms that are so central to Valentine's Day can display photos or even real stems of various flowers and ask guests to name them or guess their traditional is a visually stunning activity that brings the beauty of nature into your about floriography, or the secret language of flowers, adds a layer of romance and intrigue to the winner could even take home a beautiful bouquet.
+This game focuses on the beautiful blooms that are so central to Valentine's Day traditions.
+You can display photos or even real stems of various flowers and ask guests to name them or guess their traditional meanings.
+It is a visually stunning activity that brings the beauty of nature into your home.
+Learning about floriography, or the secret language of flowers, adds a layer of romance and intrigue to the game.
+The winner could even take home a beautiful bouquet.

 18. Rom com quotes game